Simple business plan examples

 Step 11 – Operations manual

-An operation manual is a handbook of a business that describes the written directions, policies, instructions, information, procedures, simple business plan examples and processes that are required to operate a business.
+An operation manual is a handbook of a business that describes the written directions, policies, instructions, information, procedures, a simple business plan examples, and processes that are required to operate a business.
 It is important stuff for a business as it works as an operational guideline of a business.

 A well-written operations manual implies a smooth operation of a business, apparently.
-In most companies, the operations manual is an open secret resource separately put for actions.
+In most companies, the operations manual is an open secret resource separately put for action.

 Planning an operational manual is relevant for writing a simple business plan based on related examples & a free template.